nephio-project/docs/user-guide/exercises.md

 Since those are Ready, you can deploy a package from the nephio-example-packages repository into the mgmt repository.
-To do this, you retrieve the Package Revision name using `kpt alpha rpkg get`, and then clone that specific Package Revision via the `kpt alpha rpkg clone` command, propose and approve the resulting package revision.
+To do this, you retrieve the Package Revision name using `kpt alpha rpkg get`, clone that specific Package Revision via the `kpt alpha rpkg clone` command, then propose and approve the resulting package revision.
 You want to use the latest revision of the nephio-workload-cluster package, which you can get with the command below (your latest revision may be different):